ratpack/ratpack/ratpack-manual/src/content/chapters/17-groovy.md

 String literal instead of a method name.
 The specification above uses `"Check Site Index"` to test the outcome of a request to `index.html`.

 The feature specification uses the `when` and `then` blocks.
 The `when` block creates a so-called _stimulus_ and is a companion of the `then` block which describes the response to the stimulus.
 Notice how we can also leave out the `assert` statements in the `then` block.
-Speck will interpret
+Spock will interpret
 Boolean expressions there correctly.
 The `setup` block could have been used to configure local variables visible inside the feature method only.

 #### More on Spock